Best ways to sell your car

 Did you know?

-It is illegal to knowingly sell someone a car that has outstanding finance without informing them of the situation.
+It is illegal to knowingly sell someone a car with outstanding finance without informing them of the situation.

-- Inform the finance company and ask them for the “settlement figure” they will need from you to pay off your loan in full.
+- Inform the finance company and ask them for the “settlement figure” they’ll need from you to pay off your loan in full.

 Despite these costs, paying off your loan early should end up costing you less than your remaining payments would have done.

-Before buying a used car, dealers and most sensible private buyers check these databases to make sure that there’s no finance outstanding on it.
-You can arrange a car history or data check by the AA, RAC, HPI Checkopens in new window and other companies for around £20.
+Before buying a used car, dealers and most sensible private buyers check these databases to make sure there’s no finance outstanding on it.

 Best time to sell your car